 Your HP TouchSmart PC features audio connectors (headphone and Audio Out) that are optimized for Beats AudioTM headphones and external audio systems (purchased separately).
-HP TouchSmart PC models also include four Beats-optimized internal speakers and a Beats toggle button ● on the keyboard.
+Select HP TouchSmart PC models also include four Beats-optimized internal speakers and a Beats toggle button ● on the keyboard.

 Your computer comes ready for you to experience music with Beats enabled.
 To disable Beats, press the Beats toggle button; the Beats-off icon appears on the screen.
 To turn Beats on, press the Beats toggle button again.
+If your keyboard does not contain the Beats toggle button, press Fn+B to enable and disable Beats.
 Tap the Beats icon on the system tray to view the Beats user interface.